-Oncidium Catalogue 2024
+Introducing Our Catalogue

 Dear Grower,

-We are delighted to present our first catalogue of Oncidiums, Odontoglossums and intergeneric hybrids.
+We are delighted to present our second catalogue of Oncidiums, Odontoglossums and intergeneric hybrids.
 The Mathers Foundation is the proud keeper of the UK's National Collection of Oncidiums, which comprises over 5,000 adult plants of approaching 1,000 different hybrids and species, usually with multiple different clones of each grex.
-The plants in this catalogue include some of the latest breeding by experts such as Jim Durrant, Bob Hamilton, Andy Easton and Juan Felipe Posada.
-The plants have been grown from seedlings at the Foundation and are of flowering size or significantly larger.

-Given the size of these plants and the level of variation in the hybrids, we prefer sales to be made in person rather than by mail order, to allow our customers to see and judge the individual hybrids themselves.
-However mail order is available on request.

 Why are we selling plants?